-6.11.
+6.12.
 Horsted Keynes is surrounded by land which contains a wide variety of natural habitats supporting a rich mix of flora and fauna.
-In addition, it is recognized as a nationally important landscape as part of the High Weald Area of Outstanding Natural Beauty (AONB).
-The NPPF 2019 states that:
+In addition, it is recognised as a nationally important landscape as part of the High Weald Area of Outstanding Natural Beauty (AONB).
+The NPPF 2021 states that:

-Great weight should be given to conserving and enhancing landscape and scenic beauty in National Parks, the Broads and Areas of Outstanding Natural Beauty, which have the highest status of protection in relation to these issues.
+Great weight should be given to conserving and enhancing landscape and scenic beauty in National Parks, the Broads and Areas of Outstanding Natural Beauty which have the highest status of protection in relation to these issues.
 The conservation and enhancement of wildlife and cultural heritage are also important considerations in these areas, and should be given great weight in National Parks and the Broads.
-The scale and extent of development within these designated areas should be limited (Paragraph 172).
+The scale and extent of development within these designated areas should be limited, while development within their setting should be sensitively located and designed to avoid or minimise adverse impacts on the designated areas.
+(Paragraph 176).

-- 6.12.
-In Horsted Keynes, the High Weald AONB landscape is defined by the following features6: - Geology, landform, water systems and climate: most of the parish is on Upper Tunbridge Wells, Ashdown or Ardingly sand formation sandstone and siltstone interbedded.
+- 6.13.
+In Horsted Keynes, the High Weald AONB landscape is defined by the following features7: - Geology, landform, water systems and climate: most of the parish is on Upper Tunbridge Wells, Ashdown or Ardingly sand formation sandstone and siltstone interbedded.
 There is a large clay working at Freshfield Brickworks and a number of historic sandpits in the area.
 There are many streams that cross the parish, generally running north-east to south-west draining into the River Ouse, which forms the southern boundary.
 The western boundary of the parish follows the Cockhaise Brook and one of its tributaries.
-There are also a large number of ponds and lakes including a string of lakes to the north of the village probably related to historic ironworking industry in the area. - Settlement: the main settlement is the village of Horsted Keynes, with the oldest building being the parish church of St Giles, dating back to the 11th century.
-There are also small hamlets (Birch Grove, Cinder Hill and Freshfield) and over thirty historic farmsteads dispersed across the parish dating from medieval periods to the nineteenth century. - Routeways: Many roads in the parish are historic routeways which were in existence pre 1800.
-There are also many historic public rights of way which were in existence pre 1860. - Woodlands: There are many small and medium sized blocks of woodland in the parish, mostly designated Ancient Woodland (i.e. pre 1600).
-These include Birchwoodgrove Wood, the Warren, Leamland Wood, Newnhams Wood, Withy Wood; High Wood, Ovenden Wood and Otye Wood. - Field and Heath: there are a large number of historic field boundaries (i.e. unchanged since the nineteenth century) with about one third of the fields in the parish retaining their medieval small size and irregular shape, often with sinuous boundaries indicating that they have been chopped by hand out of the woodland or wastes around them.("assart fields") Other field systems in the parish were probably medieval or earlier in origin but have had more recent interventions such as late nineteenth century enclosures or modern field amalgamation. - 6.13.
-The High Weald AONB Management Plan 2019-2024 and the High Weald AONB Design Guide for new housing development (2019) set out policies, proposals and design guidance to help conserve and enhance its special character.
+There are also a large number of ponds and lakes including a string of lakes to the north of the village probably related to historic ironworking industry in the area. - Settlement: the main settlement is the village of Horsted Keynes, which originated in Saxon times on a knoll to the north of the current village the parish church of St Giles, dating back to the 11th century, now stands.
+A separate and later trading settlement then grew up around the commons and intersecting route ways to the south, and now forms the main part of the village.
+There are also small hamlets (Birch Grove, Cinder Hill and Freshfield) and over thirty historic farmsteads dispersed across the parish dating from medieval periods to the nineteenth century. - Routeways: Many roads in the parish are historic routeways which were in existence pre-1800.
+There are also many historic public rights of way which were in existence pre-1860. - Woodlands: There are many small and medium sized blocks of woodland in the parish, mostly designated Ancient Woodland (i.e. pre 1600).
+These include Birchgrove Wood, the Warren, Leamland Wood, Newnhams Wood, Withy Wood, High Wood, Ovenden Wood Mill Wood and Otye Wood. - Field and Heath: there are a large number of historic field boundaries (i.e. unchanged since the nineteenth century) with about one third of the fields in the parish retaining their medieval small size and irregular shape, often with sinuous boundaries indicating that they have been chopped by hand out of the woodland or wastes around them ("assart fields").
+Other field systems in the parish were probably medieval or earlier in origin but have had more recent interventions such as late nineteenth century enclosures or modern field amalgamation.

-6 High Weald AONB Unit (2019) The High Weald Area of Outstanding Natural Beauty Management Plan, 2019 -2024
+7 High Weald AONB Unit (2019) The High Weald Area of Outstanding Natural Beauty Management Plan, 2019 -2024